Photo: United States Forces Iraq

-You see, as I’ve gone over some assessment forms and applications, I realize that while most of my clients (meaning both the new ones, and my clients historically) have a decent training background, a lot of the programs they’ve done are pretty basic.
+While most of my clients have a decent training background, a lot of the programs they’ve done are pretty basic.

 This variation of the overhead press ends up with you looking like a Y—hence the name.
-You press your arms out to 45* instead of straight up.
-By doing this, you put your arms in a mechanically weaker position.
-Gravity is pulling the weights down, and your arms in the weakened state have to work not to fall out laterally.
+You press your arms out to 45 degrees instead of straight up.
+By doing this, you put your arms in a mechanically weaker position; gravity is pulling the weights down, and your arms in the weakened state have to work not to fall out laterally.

 Super Charging Tip: To really activate the itty bitty muscles like the infraspinatus and supraspinatus as stabilizers, hold for 1 second at the top of the movement.